 These potatoes are creamy on the inside and thanks to a finish in a hot oven or air fryer, crispy on the outside.
 I keep this recipe simple, but feel free to season the potatoes however you want using this method.

-Why Use Sous Vide for Potatoes?
+Why Use Sous Vide?

 Sous vide is best known for helping you make a perfectly medium-rare steak or tender, flaky salmon, but it’s great for so much more, including produce!
 I love it for broccoli, beets, corn, and our other favorite form of potatoes: mashed potatoes.